Cylinder head background

 Interestingly enough, the Terminator at least has the flow path of coolant on the right side, so that is an advantage.
 It is even in contrast to the Aviator and Marauder, which only allowed for coolant flow out the front of both sides (then again, they weren't carrying around a supercharger).
 Fortunately, there were people out there that were creative enough to come up with kits that allowed for an escape of the coolant from the back of the driver's side head to alleviate the potential for "hot spots".
 For details on them, see my Cooling page.

-The earliest Terminators had AF, then AG castings.
-These versions were used on both banks, and had the squared exhaust ports that continued through the final revision.
+The first Terminators had AF, then AG castings.
+These versions were used on both banks, and had the squared exhaust ports that continued through the final revision (compared to the oval ports on the '99/'01 Cobra).
 When the unique driver's-side-only head was put in service late in 2002, it was the DA casting.
 This is also the replacement specified in the TSB mentioned above that referenced the first "tick" issues.
 The image below and to the right shows a DA head with the blue paint, and for contrast, click the thumbnail to see another DA without paint.
 Note the date stamps of "02" on the AF & AG heads, with both "02" and "03" on the DA versions.

-Although the picture of the AF head does not illustrate it clearly, it also has the blue paint.
+Although the picture of the AF head below and left could be better, it also has the blue paint.
 That particular engine I came across happened to have been built on 5/1/02 - probably one of the first runs of engines for Job #1 production that began on 5/28 of that year.
 Additionally, it was another engine where the paint was on both heads, which can be seen more clearly from the back of the engine.
-Along with the other versions in the previous sections, all of these also had the four-thread spark plug holes.
+All of these also had the four-thread spark plug holes.

-The last two castings were updated with nine threads for the spark plugs and ultimately provided better coolant flow.
-Although the casting numbers on each head are the same, they are not interchangeable and are built specific for each side.
+The last two castings were updated with nine threads for the spark plugs and were generally accepted to provide better coolant flow.
+Although the casting numbers on each head are the same, they are not interchangeable and are built specific for each side (due to the lack of the additional oil ports).
 The first version, as seen below and to the left is the DB that came on the 2004 models, including the Mach 1 and Aviator.
-This head also was used on some of the last '03's that rolled off the assembly line in June and July of 2003 (note the '03 casting date).
-If you happen to have a Terminator that was built at that time - especially if it was a 10th Anniversary edition - you may be lucky and have the '04 heads already (see the note above for a twist to this).
+This head also was also used on some of the last '03's that rolled off the assembly line in June and July of 2003 (note the '03 casting date).
+If you happen to have a Terminator that was built at that time - especially if it was a 10th Anniversary edition - you may be lucky and have the '04 heads already.

 Another version of the DC head that was around for a very brief period was the ported set available only through Ford Racing.
 These were modified through Roush at the time, and delivered an increase in flow over the OEM castings.
 The original part numbers for them were M-6049-464P and M-6050-464P, and other than the port work, they were identical to the last casting.
 If you got your hands on a set of these, feel fortunate since they were a bargain back then and were incredibly well done.